 Belgium uses an Entity-Mode COPERT version for fuel balancing the 3 Belgian Regions within the same year (fuel sold emissions).
-Because a fuel balance (amount of fuel sales) is only available on Belgian level, the 3 Regions cannot do a run performing automatic energy balance on regional level in COPERT (to produce a 'fuel sold' COPERT run).
-EMISIA made a COPERT 5 version in 'Entity mode' to make it possible to perform a fuel balance for all entities (=3 Regions in case of Belgium) within the same year, based on the fuel used COPERT runs of the Regions.
+EMISIA made a COPERT 5 version in 'Entity mode' to make it possible to perform a fuel balance for all entities (=3 Regions in case of Belgium) within the same year, based on the fuel used COPERT runs of the Regions and the federal petroleum statistics.